geopython/pycsw/docs/en/faq.rst

 Can I use pycsw within my WSGI application?
 -------------------------------------------

 Yes.  pycsw can be deployed as both via traditional CGI or WSGI.
-You can also integrate pycsw via `Django`_ views or `Pylons`_ controllers.
+You can also integrate pycsw via `Django`_ views, `Pylons`_ controllers or `Flask`_ routes.

 How do I export my repository?
 -------------------------------